Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-Much progress has been made in diagnosing the most well-known part of the QGT - the Berry curvature ($\ell_g^2$), which can be recast as a single projection operation.
+Much progress has been made in diagnosing the most well-known part of the QGT, the Berry curvature ($\ell^2$), which can be recast as a single projection operation.
 As mentioned before, the Berry curvature leads to the intrinsic anomalous Hall effect, which describes the transverse, antisymmetric current component that arises in magnetic materials, which thus carry a nonzero momentum average of the Berry curvature.
 In magnetic insulators, the same mechanism gives rise to the quantum anomalous Hall effect~\cite{Haldane.Haldane.1988,Xue.Chang.2013}.
 More recently, high harmonic generation and polarization-sensitive ARPES techniques were able to directly measure the momentum-resolved Berry curvature in SiO$_2$~\cite{Luu2018} and WSe$_2$~\cite{cho2021studying}.
-Another route to measure the Berry curvature is to identify observables which couple to its momentum derivatives.
-For example, the nonlinear intrinsic anomalous Hall effect has been successfully expressed in terms of the quasiparticle lifetime times the momentum derivative of the Berry curvature ($\ell_{\rm mr}\ell_g^3$)~\cite{Sodemann2015,Ma2019,Du2021}.
-This derivative has become known as the Berry curvature dipole.